gvwilson/thirdbit/_posts/2019/2019-05-28-checking-driven-development.md

 1. I know how to test "normal" software (like e-commerce websites or database drivers): set up some input values, run the code, and then check that it produces the expected result.

-2. This methodology is irrelevant to many data scientists because they don't know what result to expect---if they did, they would already have published and moved on.
+2. This methodology is irrelevant to many data scientists because they don't know what result to expect—if they did, they would already have published and moved on.

-3. I say "many" rather than "all" because some data scientists---those who work as [research software engineers](https://researchsoftware.org/)---write libraries for general use and should have lots of tests.
+3. I say "many" rather than "all" because some data scientists—those who work as [research software engineers](https://researchsoftware.org/)—write libraries for general use and should have lots of tests.
     I think the difference is building products for repeated use versus combining those products and their own code to get one specific result.